RobotecAI/ros2_documentation/source/Tutorials/Advanced/Simulators/O3DE/Setting-Up-Simulation-O3DE.rst

 .. image:: Image/Project_build.png

 The graphical user interface will call *cmake* and the compiler to build the code.
-All source files from the project template and externa gems (such as ROS 2 Gem) will be compiled.
+All source files from the project template and external gems (such as ROS 2 Gem) will be compiled.
 You will notice the *warning* sign disappearing.
 Next, Click **Open Editor** to open your simulation.

 Note: the O3DE Editor will scan and build all available assets when running for the first time.
 This might take few minutes.